ISABEL THOMAS

 After studying Human Sciences at the University of Oxford and training as a journalist, science writing proved to be the perfect fit for Isabel.
 Since 2010 she has written more than 150 science-related books for children and teenagers, as well as outreach resources for organisations such as the Wellcome Trust, inspiring children from diverse backgrounds to pursue science careers.
 Isabel also writes for children’s science magazines Whizz Pop Bang and The Week Junior Science + Nature.

-Isabel’s books have been published internationally in more than 20 languages and won the AAS/Subaru Prize for Excellence in Science Books - twice! - as well as shortlisted for the English 4–11 Picture Book Awards, the Royal Society Young People’s Book Prize, the ASE Book of the Year Awards and the Blue Peter Book Awards.
-The Bedtime Book of Impossible Questions was shortlisted in the STEM category of the inaugural The Week Junior Book Awards.
+Isabel’s books have been published internationally in more than 20 languages and twice won the AAS/Subaru Prize for Excellence in Science Books, picked as a BBC Wildlife Book of the Year and shortlisted for: the English 4–11 Picture Book Awards, the Children’s Wainwright Prize, The Peters Children’s Book of the Year, the Royal Society Young People’s Book Prize, the SLA Information Book Award, The Week Junior Book Awards, the ASE Book of the Year Awards, the Spark!
+Book Award and the Blue Peter Book Awards.

 As a prominent science writer for young audiences Isabel regularly speaks at festivals, schools and on radio discussion programmes including the Cheltenham Science Festival, Bournville BookFest, the Oxford Literary Festival, Paris Book Fair, Wimpole History Festival and BBC Radio 4’s ‘Women’s Hour’.